bmuller/fake/README.markdown

 # Fake: Fabric + Make
 **Fake** makes Python's [Fabric](http://www.fabfile.org) act like Ruby's [Capistrano](http://capistranorb.com).
 "Why in the world add to Fabric," you ask.
 Great question!
 Fabric is fantastic for streamlining the use of SSH, much like Ruby's [SSHKit](https://github.com/capistrano/sshkit).
-Relyable deployments, however, typically involve more than just running a few commands on a remote server.
+Reliable deployments, however, typically involve more than just running a few commands on a remote server.
 For instance, the deploy process in Capistrano (and mirrored in this project) relies on a few key features that aren't present in Fabric:

 1. the ability to inject tasks in a dependency chain (before you run `TaskA`, always run `TaskB`)
 1. configuration variables with values that are role specific